InformationControlCorporation/NativeValidationShim/README.md

 **Usage**

 Just include the NativeValiationShim.js file in your head and start using the new form types.
 It's as easy as that.
-The library currently depends on Modernizr, so you'll have to include that before including this library.

 Validation errors are created in the DOM as span elements with the "validation_error" class applied.
 An example stylesheet is included to show a likely method of styling the errors.